genemine/BioBasics/README.md

 20. Life is all about genes, gene products and their interactions.
 Changes in genes, gene products or the interactions may result in abnormality or diseases.

+21. A set of genes may function together, forming a pathway or a network.

+22. For complex diseases, it is of essential value to understand the genetic basis: causative genes and their related pathways.